Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam07/01/2024

 The most memorable moment was the sacred moment of welcoming the New Year.
 On the 30th night, the whole family stayed up to welcome the New Year, no one wanted to go to sleep.
-My father wore his best clothes, a dark-black shirt with two tight pockets that reached past his knees, solemn like a shaman.
+My father wore his best clothes, a dark-black shirt with two tight pockets that extended past his knees, solemn like a shaman.
 The Tale of Kieu was placed on the table reverently...

 Still in memory

-“...Boat up Giang Dinh down Cua Hoi
+"...Boat up Giang Dinh and down Cua Hoi

 Pho Hai, Dan Truong... gather here